Did you wake up one morning and notice that Baby has dark circles under their eyes?

 There are a wide variety of indoor and outdoor allergens that can cause an allergic reaction.
 Very common allergens include pollen, dust mites, animal dander, and molds.

-When a child is exposed to a substance he is allergic to, like dust mites, his immune system will do its job by releasing chemicals as a way of fighting off the foreign invasion.
+When a child is exposed to a substance they are allergic to, like dust mites, their immune system will do its job by releasing chemicals as a way of fighting off the foreign invasion.
 This response will then trigger the four main symptoms of allergic rhinitis: sneezing, itchy nose and eyes, runny nose, and nasal congestion or stuffy nose.

 Because of the nasal congestion, the blood flow around the eyes can start to get blocked.
 When it does, the blood gets stuck inside the veins under the eyes, causing the discoloration of the allergic shiners.